kopecmark/PowderGraph/readme.md

-# PowGraph
+# PowderGraph

 [Live Link](https://kopecmark.github.io/PowderGraph/)

 ## Overview

-PowGraph is a visualization application to show how much snow has fallen monthly throughout the years in Lake Louise - Alberta, Canada.
+PowderGraph is a visualization application to show how much snow has fallen monthly throughout the years in Lake Louise - Alberta, Canada.

 ### Functionality